kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

-You can now configure [PolicyServers](https://doc.crds.dev/github.com/kubewarden/kubewarden-controller/policies.kubewarden.io/PolicyServer/v1alpha2) to enforce that all policies being run will need to be signed.
-And when deploying Kubewarden via Helm charts, you can do it so for the default PolicyServer installed by `kubewarden-defaults` chart.
+You can now configure [PolicyServers](https://doc.crds.dev/github.com/kubewarden/kubewarden-controller/policies.kubewarden.io/PolicyServer/v1alpha2) to enforce that all policies being run need to be signed.
+When deploying Kubewarden via Helm charts, you can do it so for the default PolicyServer installed by `kubewarden-defaults` chart.